Yes, you can sign in to your account online at any time.

 Contact our streetlight coordinator, Alan Rady at 480-350-8033.

-FIT: Who do I call to turn on/off water service?
+Who do I call to turn on/off/transfer water/sewer service?

-To start water and sewer service or to transfer service please call the Finance and Technology's Customer Services division and a representative will be happy to assist you (480) 350-8361.
+To start, stop or transfer water and sewer service please call Customer Services and a representative will be happy to assist you (480) 350-8361.
 Customer Services requires a minimum of 24 hours advanced notice to make changes to service.

 What are the effects of bath salts?